Yongqiang100/co2-basalt-dfn-ReactiveTransport/README.md

 > Chen, Y., Xie, Q., Kang, Q., & Regenauer-Lieb, K. (2026).
 Fracture network connectivity controls on CO₂ mineral trapping efficiency in basalt: A stochastic reactive transport study. *Water Resources Research*.
 DOI: [pending]

-This repository contains the active development version of the analysis pipeline.
+This repository contains the codes to reproduce the simulations.
 The frozen archive corresponding to the published version of the paper, including simulation outputs and DFN meshes, is deposited on Zenodo: [10.5281/zenodo.20047873](https://doi.org/10.5281/zenodo.20047873).

 ## Overview